 In voting by proxy with regard to the election of directors, stockholders may vote in favor of all nominees, withhold their votes as to all nominees, or withhold their votes as to specific nominees.
-Stockholders should specify their choices on the accompanying Proxy Card or by using the telephone or Internet voting procedures.
-All properly executed proxies delivered by stockholders to the Company and not revoked will be voted at the annual meeting in accordance with the directions given.
-If no specific instructions are given on a Proxy Card with regard to the matters to be voted upon, the shares represented by a signed proxy card will be voted "FOR" the election of all directors as more fully set forth in this Proxy Statement.
-If any other matters properly come before the annual meeting, the persons named as proxies will vote upon such matters according to their judgment.
+Stockholders should specify their choices on the accompanying proxy card or by using the telephone or Internet voting procedures.
+All properly executed proxies delivered by stockholders to the Company and not revoked will be voted at the Annual Meeting in accordance with the directions given.
+If no specific instructions are given on a proxy card with regard to the matters to be voted upon, the shares represented by a signed proxy card will be voted "FOR" the election of all directors as more fully set forth in this Proxy Statement.
+If any other matters properly come before the Annual Meeting, the persons named as proxies will vote upon such matters according to their judgment.

-PROPOSAL 1
+PROPOSAL ONE - ELECTION OF DIRECTORS

-ELECTION OF DIRECTORS
+Two directors are to be elected at the Annual Meeting to hold office for three-year terms expiring at the Annual Meeting of Stockholders in 2005.

-Three directors are to be elected at the annual meeting to hold office for three-year terms expiring at the annual meeting of stockholders in 2004, and one director is to be elected for a one-year term expiring at the annual meeting of stockholders in 2002.
 Each of the individuals named below is a nominee of the Nominating Committee of the Board of Directors.
-Mr. Guerin, Mr. Newman and Mr. Prichett are presently directors whose current terms expire January 23, 2001.
-Ms. Junck's current term expires in 2002, but she is nominated to serve with the class whose terms expire at the 2004 annual meeting to conform with the Company's Certificate of Incorporation and By-Laws.
-Ronald L. Rickman, a director of the Company since 1986, is retiring at the annual meeting and will not stand for re-election.
-The Board of Directors does not currently plan to fill the vacancy and, effective as of the annual meeting date, the number of directors will be reduced to ten.
+Mr. Crain and Mr. Moloney are presently directors whose current terms expire January 23, 2002.
+Current directors Richard D. Gottlieb, J. P Guerin and Phyllis Sewell are retiring at the Annual Meeting and will not stand for re-election.
+The Board of Directors does not currently plan to fill the vacancies and, effective as of the Annual Meeting date, the number of directors will be reduced to eight.

 Proxies will be voted for the election of these nominees unless the stockholder giving the proxy withholds such authority.
 If as a result of circumstances not now known any of such nominees shall be unable to serve as a director, proxies will be voted for the election of such other person as the Board of Directors may select.
-Information about the nominees and directors continuing office is set forth below:
+Information about the nominees and directors continuing in office is set forth below: